alxp12/golangcode-site/content/posts/2017-02-05-add-line-numbers-to-log-output.md

   - logging
   - numbers
   - output
+meta_image: 2017/logging-with-line-nums.png
 ---

 Many programming languages allow you to print the line number of when and where something has happened.
 This is very useful for debugging a problem when it has occurred.
-By default in Go this is off, but you can turn it on by setting flags within the log.
+By default in Go this is off, but you can turn it on when logging by setting flags.

 ```go
 package main